FTC7305-GearCats/gearcats_website/content/join-the-team/contact.md

 # Join as a Student

 Are you interested in becoming a member of the GearCats?
-Start the conversation by emailing us directly GearCatsRobotics@gmail.com
+Let us know you're interested by filling out this [Google Form](https://forms.gle/Qvy7jdTh1fjC2Njd6).
+You can email any questions to GearCatsRobotics@gmail.com

 # Looking for High School Robotics?